miko-engr/Gatsby-React-eCommerce/README.md

 2. Update __src/templates/ViewInventory.js__ with methods to interact with the actual inventory API.

 3. Update __src/components/formComponents/AddInventory.js__ with methods to add item to actual inventory API.

-### Roadmap for V1

-- Auto dropdown navigation for large number of categories
-- Ability to add more / more configurable metadata to item details
-- Themeing + dark mode
-- Better image support out of the box
-- Optional user account / profiles out of the box
-- Have an idea or a request?
-Submit [an issue](https://github.com/jamstack-cms/jamstack-ecommerce/issues) or [a pull request](https://github.com/jamstack-cms/jamstack-ecommerce/pulls)!

-### Other considerations

-#### Server-side processing of payments

-To see an example of how to process payments server-side with stripe, check out the [Lambda function in the snippets folder](https://github.com/jamstack-cms/jamstack-ecommerce/blob/master/snippets/lambda.js).

-Also, consider verifying totals by passing in an array of IDs into the function, calculating the total on the server, then comparing the totals to check and make sure they match.